 1. Focus on Solving Prospects Problems

-If you consider your SaaS tool great — that is, it solves a real need, articles you create to bring eyeballs on it should be no different: It must be great too.
-In this case, focused on solving your prospects’ problems.
+If you consider your SaaS tool great — that is, it solves a real need, articles you create to bring eyeballs to it should be no different: It must be great too.
+In this case, focus on solving your prospects’ problems.

 Most B2B buyers, except they’ve been exposed to your product before, won’t search directly for your tool.
 Instead, they’ll search for solutions to their problems.

 Take me, for example.
 I once needed to retrieve an email in Gmail.

 Like other SaaS prospects would do, I didn’t type “how to retrieve emails in Gmail with DocSend,” because at first, I had no idea this tool existed.

 Instead, the screenshot below shows what I typed into Google’s search bar.
 From here, I discovered content from a SaaS tool, DocSend (which I’d never heard about) that solved that problem and gave it a trial:

 However, creating content to solve your prospects’ problems is nothing new.
 And this is where Product-Led Storytelling conforms with regular SaaS content marketing.

 According to Lydia Roth, a digital marketing manager at Alexa, you should be: